habibun/php/src/Concept/Ddd/Aggregate.md

-Entity and value objects are divided into aggregation and define the boundary around the aggregation.
-Select an entity as the root of each aggregation and allow only external objects to hold references to the aggregation root.
-Define the attributes and invariants of the aggregation as a whole and assign responsibility for their execution to the aggregation root or the specified framework mechanism.
+Aggregate is a pattern in Domain-Driven Design.
+A DDD aggregate is a cluster of domain objects that can be treated as a single unit.
+An example may be an order and its line-items, these will be separate objects, but it's useful to treat the order (together with its line items) as a single aggregate.

+An aggregate will have one of its component objects be the aggregate root.
+Any references from outside the aggregate should only go to the aggregate root.
+The root can thus ensure the integrity of the aggregate as a whole.